Kainosymmetry

 Another consequence is the increased metallicity of the following elements in a block after the first kainosymmetric orbital, along with a preference for higher oxidation states.
 This is visible comparing H and He (1s) with Li and Be (2s); N–F (2p) with P–Cl (3p); Fe and Co (3d) with Ru and Rh (4d); and Nd–Dy (4f) with U–Cf (5f).
 As kainosymmetric orbitals appear in the even rows (except for 1s), this creates an even–odd difference between periods from period 2 onwards: elements in even periods are smaller and have more oxidising higher oxidation states (if they exist), whereas elements in odd periods differ in the opposite direction.

 The difference between kainosymmetric elements and subsequent ones has been called the first-row anomaly.
-It has been used to argue that helium should be placed over beryllium rather than neon, on the grounds that that would constitute the most extreme case of the first-row anomaly.
+It has been used to argue that helium should be placed over beryllium in the periodic table rather than over neon, on the grounds that this would constitute the most extreme case of the first-row anomaly.